This post contains affiliate links. Read my disclosure policy here.

 - Serve hot with vegan tartar sauce, a lemon wedge and top with chopped green onions.
 Enjoy!

-*This recipes yields 10-12 cakes, using about 1/4 cup of mixture for each one.
+- This recipe yields 10-12 patties, using about ¼ cup of mixture for each one.

 - If you can't find kelp granules, you can use dulse flakes, dulse granules, or break up a small piece of nori.
 If you don't want the ocean-like flavor, you can omit the seaweed altogether.
 It will still be delicious!

 - If the mixture is too wet for your taste, AFTER it comes out of the freezer, you can add a ¼ cup of breadcrumbs into it.
 Combine well.